ypersaud34/FinTech-Bank-Home-Page/README.md

 # FinTech Bank Home Page
-Contains all files relevant to the front-end implementation of a fictional technoloy orientated bank.
+Contains all files relevant to the front-end implementation of a fictional technology orientated bank.